Granite Falls, North Carolina

 Granite Falls is a town in Caldwell County, North Carolina, United States.
 The population was 4,722 at the 2010 census.
 It is part of the Hickory–Lenoir–Morganton Metropolitan Statistical Area.

 History

 The name Granite Falls comes from the waters that splash over the granite boulders spanning Gunpowder Creek.
-In 1791, pioneer Andrew Baird saw that he could operate an iron works beside Gunpowder Creek, and in doing so, became owner of all the land now occupied by the Town of Granite Falls.
+In 1791, pioneer Andrew Baird began operating an iron works beside Gunpowder Creek, and in doing so, became owner of all the land now occupied by the Town of Granite Falls.
 The community would start to form from that point.

 Granite Falls was incorporated as a town in 1899.
-Before its incorporation, Granite Falls went by many other names such as Baird's Forge, Catawba View, Lovelady, and Granite.
+Before its incorporation, Granite Falls went by other names such as Baird's Forge, Catawba View, Lovelady, and Granite.

+In 1952, Evelyn Kent was elected Mayor of Granite Falls, NC, serving from 1952-1954.
+She was one of the first women to be elected as a Mayor in the state of North Carolina.